OrjiNuel/school_management_backend/README.md

 - Set up your postgres database if you haven't.
 Steps are in the link below https://www.postgresql.org/docs/

--   Create a database schema preferrably for consistency sake with the name `picondb_local`
+-   Create a database schema preferrably for consistency sake with the name `school_mgtdb`
 -   Input your database url in your env file as DATABASE_URL= `postgresql://<username>:<password>@localhost:5432/<database_schema_name>`